Misc other benefits

 Pension advice

 Pension advice is allowable up to £500 in value per employee.
 If an amount exceeds this, only the difference would be a taxable benefit.
-There are two conditions:
+For the pension advice to be allowable, one of the two following conditions must be met:

 • The advice or reimbursement must be connected to a scheme that is available to all employees and not just restricted to senior employees